Variability of hole spin qubits in planar Germanium: Acknowledgements

 \section{Acknowledgements}

 We thank Cécile Yu, Esteban A. Rodriguez-Mena, and José-Carlos Garcia Abadillo-Uriel for fruitful discussions.
-This work was supported by the ``France 2030'' program (PEPR PRESQUILE-ANR-22-PETQ-0002) and by the Horizon Europe Framework Program (grant agreement 101174557 QLSI2).
+This work was supported by the ``France 2030'' program (PEPR PRESQUILE-ANR-22-PETQ-0002), the French National Research Agency (project InGeQT), and by the Horizon Europe Framework Program (grant agreement 101174557 QLSI2).